-Family mediation explained, by a dispute resolution company Worcester
+Family mediation explained, by a dispute resolution company in Worcester

-Family mediation in Droitwich, Malvern or any of the surrounding Worcestershire towns is an excellent way to solve disputes amicably, and relates to issues surrounding family breakdown.
+Family mediation is an excellent way to solve disputes amicably, and relates to issues surrounding family breakdown.
 An impartial mediator encourages the parties involved to explore issues and concerns, with the aim of achieving consensus and reaching mutually agreed decisions.

 Mediation versus litigation

 Mediation services in Worcestershire are readily available from a reputable local firm and provides family members with the opportunity to discuss their issues face to face; they can work through them in the presence of an impartial facilitator, and avoid misunderstandings and tensions that can arise when negotiations are placed solely in the hands of legal representatives.
 Participants can take agreements made during mediation to solicitors, who will then draw up a legal framework to make the agreements legally binding.

 How can mediation in Worcester help you?

 Any mediation process is tailored around the issues that you need to discuss and resolve.
 Both parties work together with their mediator to clarify the issues, and then work to find common ground within this framework.

 Common issues raised during mediation include divorce, separation, arrangements for children and division of finances or any property.
 Resolution of these issues often involves sharing fairly complex financial information on each party’s financial situation, such as income and expenditure; this can be incorporated into a financial agreement which suits both parties, and also makes provision for any children within the family unit.